Lessons I’ve learned from supporting my own WordPress plugins

 Supporting your own software is inherently tricky.
-As the developer, you want to give the best possible level of support to your customers, but often due to circumstances out of your control, it can be impossible or extremely difficult.
+As a developer you want to give the best possible level of support to your customers, but often due to circumstances out of your control it can be extremely difficult.

-I released my first official plugin (notely) to wordpress.org back in 2016, a modest effort that to this day only has 800+ active users and a five star rating.
+I released my first official plugin (Notely) to wordpress.org back in 2016, a modest effort that to this day only has 900+ active users and a five star rating.
 Very early on I realised that for the most part, users are pretty helpful when it comes to providing feedback.
 This is not only awesome but also makes me optimistic about helping them towards a solution.

-At the same time, most users are not technically savvy on the subject of actual WordPress development, and will happily give a plugin a 1 star review when your plugin fails them, even when it isn’t the plugin’s fault.
+At the same time, most users are not technically savvy on the subject of actual WordPress development, and will happily give a plugin a 1 star review if it fails them even when it isn’t the plugin’s fault.

 With this in mind, here’s a few things I’ve learned over the years that have helped me come to terms with the reality of supporting my own software in both public and closed spaces.

 Some users will give a bad review when your plugin doesn’t solve a problem it wasn’t designed to solve

 Last year I had someone reach out for support because my “dumb plugin” Open Graphite was not working as they expected.
 It turned out they had four other plugins activated (yes activated, not just installed) that were also responsible for handling open graph meta tags, and installing Open Graphite was their fifth attempt.
-This means when their website was scraped by any social media platform it would encounter five sets of open graph tags instead of just one.
+This means when their website was scraped by Facebook or any other social media platform, it would encounter five sets of open graph tags instead of just one.
 It was a complete mess.
-(Incidentally this probably also means that four other plugin developers received similar correspondence to mine).
+(Incidentally this possibly also means that four other plugin developers received similar correspondence to mine).

 But that wasn’t good enough.
-They claimed that the open graph control in the theme was “crap at best” hence their reason for trying other plugins and eventually Open Graphite.
+They claimed that the open graph control in their theme was “crap at best” hence their reason for trying other plugins and eventually Open Graphite.

 The problem they were trying to fix was that Facebook was not showing the ‘correct’ thumbnail of their post.
 What they did not know was that Facebook keeps a cached version of the post for 24 hours, and someone had already shared the post on Facebook while the older thumbnail was in use.
 So for several hours they threw different plugins at the problem hoping that Facebook would show the new thumbnail, but of course it never will for 24 hours unless you run the URL through the Facebook debugger.

-From the users perspective, Open Graphite was just another in a long line of plugins that did not appear to work (even though it does work), but in reality it just didn’t solve the problem of user ignorance, and consequently it received a one star review despite me explaining that the 24hr cache is mandated by Facebook, and not the fault of any plugin.
+From this particular users perspective, Open Graphite was just another in a long line of plugins that did not appear to work, but in reality it just didn’t solve the problem of user ignorance.
+For all my efforts the plugin received a one star review despite me explaining that the 24hr cache cycle is mandated by Facebook, and not the fault of any plugin or theme.
 Sigh.

 Lesson learned: Despite your best efforts, some users are dead set on giving a negative review if they’ve had a bad experience, regardless of where the fault lies.
-There’s not a lot you can do about it.
-Expect that it will happen at some point.
+There’s not a lot you can do about it, so you can expect that it will happen at some point.

 Some users expect you to support issues that aren’t related to your plugin